yebrahim/pydiff/README.md

-# pydiff - An Open Source Python Difflib GUI
+# pydiff - A Minimalistic Difflib GUI
 An open source Tkinter GUI for python's difflib comparing two text files or two directory trees, complete with highlighting of differences and line numbers.

 <p align="center">